opentensor/TensorWiki/content/intro/index.md

 ---
 title: Introduction

 ---

-Bittensor is a mining network, similar to Bitcoin, that includes built-in incentives designed to encourage computers to provide access to machine learning models in an efficient and censorship-resistant manner, for instance; generating text, audio, and images, or for extracting numerical representations of these input types a.k.a embeddings.
+Bittensor is a mining network, similar to Bitcoin, that offers censorship-resistant access to a decentralized network of machine learning models.
+By leveraging digital incentives and rewarding participants directly for their contributions of computational resources, expertise and innovation, Bittensor establishes a comprehensive, incentivized, and open-source ecosystem of artificial intelligence capabilities.
+The native currency, TAO, constitutes both reward and access token.

-There are three primary ways to interact with Bittensor which this documentation covers.
+This documentation covers the three primary ways that users can interact with the network: mining, validating, and as a client.

 ---
 ## Clients